Ma 144B. Probability

 About this course

-In this course, we explore the basic properties of Brownian motion.
+In this course, we explore some of the basic properties of Brownian motion.

 Some topics I hope to cover:

-For the most part, I will follow the book of Y. Peres and P. Mörters:
+Most of the topics will be selected from the book Y. Peres and P. Mörters:

 - Brownian motion is locally Holder continuous